Presentations/popcorn-js/docs/parsers/parserXML.md

-# JSON parser #
+# XML parser #

 ## Purpose ##

-The JSON parser allows the user to parse json data that contains popcorn data in order to populate a popcorn instance.
+The XML parser allows the user to parse XML data that contains popcorn data in order to populate a popcorn instance.

-The user sepcifies the the source of there json file in a data-timeline-sources attribute on the video object.
+The user sepcifies the the source of there XML file in a data-timeline-sources attribute on the video object.
 When Popcorn is instantiated it will search each video element for a data-timeline-sources attribute and try and parse the sepcified file.

 ## Options ##